forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 > ### Gorbachev on War
 > "...
-When I became General Secretary of the Soviet Communist Party, I traveled to towns and villages across the country to meet people, to introduce myself and to talk.
+When I became General Secretary of the Soviet Communist Party, I travelled to towns and villages across the country to meet people, to introduce myself and to talk.
 And there was one thing everyone talked about.
 They said to me: 'Mikhail Sergeyevich, whatever problems we may have, whatever food shortages, don't worry, we'll have enough food.
 We'll grow it.
 We'll manage.
 Just make sure there's no war.'
 I was stunned.
 That's how the people were.
 That's how much they had suffered in the last war. ..." from a [2019 BBC Interview](#gorbachev-bbc-interview-2019), translated by BBC.

 * Notes on Sanctions: [Economic Measures to Encourage Adherence to International Rules](#sanctions-economic-measures).